Phase I Drug Metabolism

 Thanks to Hypha Discovery for their support of this independently written article.

-Hypha Discovery is a specialist CRO supporting pharma companies worldwide through the production of metabolites and late-stage drug derivatives.
+Hypha Discovery is a specialist CRO supporting pharma companies worldwide through the production, purification, and identification of metabolites.

 What is Phase I Metabolism?

 The metabolism of drugs and other xenobiotics often involves biotransformations of molecules to less lipophilic, more water-soluble, and more quickly eliminated products.
 This typically occurs in two phases: